 More authors to follow, including Marjory Sorrell Rockwell and the Zook sisters.

 I also read non-mystery quilting fiction, and in that category I can recommend:

-Marie Bostwick writes the Cobbled Court Quilts series, set in New Bern, Connecticut (another small town: are we seeing a pattern here?).
+Marie Bostwick wrote the Cobbled Court Quilts series, set in New Bern, Connecticut (another small town: are we seeing a pattern here?).
 These aren’t mysteries, but books that, using the central link of the Quilt Shop and it’s associated quilt circle, explore issues of twenty-first century life.
 This is also a series that touches difficult issues: breast cancer, mental disability, domestic violence, financial crises, divorce, mid-life crisis, adoption etc. and explores how the protagonists deal with these issues.
 Much of the writing is second person from the point of view of the protagonist: often chapters alternate between the characters in the book, so an ‘Ivy’ chapter will be followed by a ‘Gayla’ chapter, then another ‘Ivy’ chapter and so on.
 Bostwick uses this technique to great effect.
 There are now six books in the series, as well as one spin-off title, where a character that briefly appears in a Cobbled Court book, but doesn’t live in New Bern, gets a book to herself.
 This is actually more modern fiction than quilting fiction, but the quilting ties episodes together.

 More authors to follow, including Jennifer Chiaverini, Sandra Dallas and Jan Cerney.